farmbeatslabs/studentkit/Indoor-m1/1_Build_your_Windows_10_IoT_Core_Device.md

 To complete this stage of the installation you will require:

--   A complete FarmBeats Student Kit
+-   A complete FarmBeats Student Kit with Raspberry Pi and Sensors

 -   A Windows PC that can download and run applications (optional)